 “Although it is frowned upon, it allows for an enjoyable experience in and out of the vagina.
 If you are sensible and your partner knows when he will cum and how to control himself, then it is a feasible method.
 We don’t use this method all the time though.”

-“I have been with my partner for over eight years, my partner doesn’t produce any precum so we use the pull out method and have never had any pregnancy scares.
+“I have been with my partner for over eight years… so we use the pull out method and have never had any pregnancy scares.
 We used to occasionally use condoms in the beginning but we had two instances of the condom breaking so don’t use them anymore.”

-If you are thinking of using the withdrawal method as a form of contraception, then do talk to a nurse of sexual health specialist.
-We advise that before going on any form of contraception, it is wise to speak to a doctor.
+If you are thinking of using the withdrawal method as a form of contraception, then do talk to your nurse , doctor or sexual health specialist.
+We advise that before starting, switching or stopping any form of contraception, consider speaking with a healthcare professional.
 The Lowdown offers chats with a professional through the website.

 Photo credit: Source: Dainis Graveris at Unsplash